Which place is cheaper, Bangkok or Similan Islands?

 The sun comes out a lot this time of the year in Bangkok.
 People are often attracted to the plentiful sunshine in Similan Islands this time of the year.
 In the winter, Similan Islands often gets around the same amount of sunshine as Bangkok.
 Similan Islands gets 287 hours of sunny skies this time of year, while Bangkok receives 276 hours of full sun.

 In the winter, Similan Islands is around the same temperature as Bangkok.
-Typically, the winter temperatures in Similan Islands in January are around 27°C (80°F), and Bangkok is about 27°C (80°F).
+Typically, the winter temperatures in Similan Islands in January average around 27°C (80°F), and Bangkok averages at about 27°C (80°F).

 Both Bangkok and Similan Islands are popular destinations to visit in the spring with plenty of activities.
-Similan Islands attracts visitors year-round for its warm weather and tropical climate.
-Bangkok attracts visitors year-round for its warm weather and tropical climate.
+The warm climate attracts visitors to Similan Islands throughout the year.
+Plenty of visitors come to Bangkok because of the warm climate and sunshine that lasts throughout the year.

+The dry season in Similan Islands is October to May.
+The rainy season in Similan Islands is June to September.
 The rainy season in Bangkok is May to October.
 It's quite rainy in Similan Islands.
 In April, Similan Islands usually receives more rain than Bangkok.
-At this time of the year, Similan Islands gets 157 mm (6.2 in) of rain, while Bangkok receives 65 mm (2.6 in) of rain.
+Similan Islands gets 157 mm (6.2 in) of rain, while Bangkok receives 65 mm (2.6 in) of rain each month for the spring.

 It's quite sunny in Bangkok.
 The sun comes out a lot this time of the year in Similan Islands.
 Similan Islands usually receives around the same amount of sunshine as Bangkok during spring.
-At this time of the year, Similan Islands gets 249 hours of sunny skies, while Bangkok receives 262 hours of full sun.
+Similan Islands gets 249 hours of sunny skies, while Bangkok receives 262 hours of full sun in the spring.

 In April, Similan Islands is generally around the same temperature as Bangkok.
-Temperatures in Similan Islands average around 29°C (83°F), and Bangkok stays around 31°C (87°F).
+Daily temperatures in Similan Islands average around 29°C (83°F), and Bangkok fluctuates around 31°C (87°F).

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|